Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Sponsorship Undertaking and Agreement signed by the sponsor (and co-signer, where applicable) committing to 20 years of financial support from PR

-- Quebec sponsors only — separate undertaking with the Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) and Quebec Selection Certificate (CSQ)
+- Quebec sponsors only: a separate undertaking with the Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) and Quebec Selection Certificate (CSQ)

 - Marriage certificate or proof of common-law partnership for any accompanying dependent spouse of the sponsored parent or grandparent